This post may contain affiliate links. Please read my privacy policy.

 Fire the smoker up to 225°F so the temp is holding nice and steady.
 This is extremely easy with a pellet smoker, a little more work and finesse with a stick burner.

 Place the burgers on the smoker and smoke until 15°F below your desired doneness.
-Use the chart for temperatures.
-For example, if you want a medium cooked burger, smoke until 130°F, testing with a meat thermometer.
-Once this temperature is reached, we're going to sear the burgers.
+Use the chart below for temperatures.

 Reverse Searing